zazuko/clownface/docs/api.md

 <a name="Clownface+literal"></a>

 ### clownface.literal(values, [languageOrDatatype]) ⇒ [<code>Clownface</code>](#Clownface)
-Creates graph pointer to one or more literal node(s)
+Creates graph pointer to one or more literal nodes

 **Kind**: instance method of [<code>Clownface</code>](#Clownface)
 <table>